rjshap/AutoSharesAPI/web-api/introduction.md

 Every call to AutoShares API must include an API secret key.
 After you create an AutoShares account, we generate API keys for you.
 To start working with the API with your keys, you need to activate your account.

 We use Auth0's 2.0 protocol for authentication and authorization.
 Publicly we support the Authorization Code flow (server-side application).
 OAuth 2.0 is a simple protocol and a developer can integrate with AutoShares’ Auth0 2.0 endpoints easily, especially using client libraries.

-For more details access our Authentication section of the documentation [here](introduction.md#authentication)

 #### Adding User Accounts